 Place the balance into position and enjoy the watch coming alive.

 Clean the KIF capstones on both sides with One Dip or similar (I’ve used lighter fluid with good results as well) and lubricate them with a tiny bit of 9010.
 Remove old hardened lubrication with a peg wood.

 Place the hour wheel and washer in position, fit the dial and continue with casing the movement.

 I fitted a new acrylic crystal because the old one was too badly damaged.
 I used a “Lentille” style crystal to keep the sleek design intact.

-What do you think of this Cortebert with a link to the Turkish Railroads?
+What do you think of this Cortebert dress watch with a link to the Turkish Railroads?
 Would you add one to your collection?
 Let me know in the comments below.